railsuser2014/openobject-doc-book-en/source/book/1/1_3_Real_Case/1_3_Real_Case_testing_wf.rst

 Control of purchase invoices
 ----------------------------

-When you've received an invoice from your supplier (which would usually be your Accounts department) go to the menu :menuselection:`Financial Management --> Invoices --> Supplier Invoice --> Draft Supplier Invoices`  to open a list of supplier invoices waiting for receipt (you'll have to use the expand/collapse icon on  *Supplier Invoice*  rather than click the text, which would create a new Invoice).
+When you've received an invoice from your supplier (which would usually be your Accounts department) go to the menu :menuselection:`Financial Management --> Invoices --> Supplier Invoice --> Draft Supplier Invoices`  to open a list of supplier invoices waiting for receipt (you'll have to use the expand/collapse icon on :guilabel:`Supplier Invoice` rather than click the text, which would create a new Invoice).
 These invoices enable your Accounts Department to match the the price and quantities ordered against the price and quantities on the supplier's invoice – it's not uncommon to receive an invoice showing details more favourable to the supplier than those agreed at the time of purchase.

 In this example, you created an invoice automatically when you confirmed the supplier's Purchase Order.
 That's because the :guilabel:`Invoicing Control`  field on the order was set to \ ``On Order``\   (the default option).
 Other options enable you to create invoices at the time of receiving goods or manually.
 The initial state of an invoice is \ ``Draft``\  .

 Now click the invoice for your order \ ``PO/001``\   to display its contents.
 You can compare the goods that you've recorded there with the invoice received from your supplier.
 If there's a difference it's possible to change the order lines to, for example, add a delivery charge.
-Click  *Validate*  to confirm the invoice and put it into the \ ``Open``\   state.
+Click :guilabel:`Validate` to confirm the invoice and put it into the \ ``Open``\   state.

 Accounting entries are generated automatically once the invoice is validated.
 To see the effects on your chart of accounts, use the menu :menuselection:`Financial Management --> Charts --> Chart of Accounts` .